raditya1117/HoneyBadger/fastapi-testing/article.md

 In this article, we will discuss the different types of FastAPI errors to help you understand their causes and effects.
 We will also discuss various methods for implementing error handling in FastAPI, including built-in methods and custom exception classes.
 Finally, we will discuss some best practices for FastAPI error handling to help you build robust APIs.

-## What are errors and exceptions in FastAPI?
+## What Are Errors and Exceptions in FastAPI?

 Errors and exceptions in FastAPI applications occur when the normal execution flow is interrupted due to an unexpected event, such as invalid input, missing data, or a failed database connection.
 For example, attempting to divide a number by zero results in an error, as it is not a valid mathematical operation.